-The Privacy Act 1988 (Cth) (Privacy Act) requires the Department of Immigration and Border Protection (the Department) to notify an individual of certain matters when it collects personal information about them.
+The Privacy Act 1988 (Cth) (Privacy Act) requires the Department of Home Affairs (the Department) to notify an individual of certain matters when it collects personal information about them.
 This is your notification of those matters.

 What does the Translating and Interpreting Service (TIS National) do?

 TIS National is an interpreting service provided by the Department.
 TIS National provides language services for people who do not speak English and for agencies and businesses that need to communicate with their non-English speaking clients.

 - Immediate phone interpreting.

 - A range of informative publications and promotional materials about our services.

 What is considered ‘personal information’?

 Personal information is information or an opinion, whether correct or not, about an individual who is reasonably identifiable.

 Personal information also includes sensitive personal information, which is defined in the Privacy Act as information about an individual’s racial or ethnic origin, sexual orientation or practices, criminal records, membership of professional or trade associations or trade unions, religious beliefs or affiliations, philosophical beliefs, political opinions, membership of political associations and health, genetic and biometric information.